-- A. RECOGNIZED DIVISIONS.
-The APHA recognizes the following divisions for Amateurs. - 1.
+- A. RECOGNIZED AGE DIVISIONS.
+The APHA recognizes the following age divisions for Amateurs. - 1.
 One Division Offered.
-If one Amateur division class is offered it should be for all eligible Amateurs. - Two Divisions Offered.
+If one Amateur division class is offered it should be for all eligible Amateurs, 19 years and older on or before January 1 of the current year. - 2.
+Two Divisions Offered.
 If two classes are offered, they should be held as follows: - a.
 Amateur: any Amateur who is 19 years of age or older on or before January 1 of the current year. - b.
-Masters: any Amateur who is 45 years of age or older on or before January 1 of the current year may show in Masters classes. - Performance Classes.
-Western Pleasure and Hunter Under Saddle may be split according to the horses' age, Jr. & Sr., as done in open performance classes.
-See Rule SC-185.E. - B. COMBINING OR SPLITTING AGE GROUPS.
-Show management may combine or split age groups of Amateur exhibitors as justified by entries if there is unanimous consent of all involved exhibitors, however, if one division is not a two (2) point earning class, then show management may combine age groups without unanimous consent of all exhibitors.
-If the Amateur (19 years of age or older on or before January 1 of current year) division has less than three (3) entries, show management must combine age groups without unanimous consent of all exhibitors.
+Masters: any Amateur who is 45 years of age or older on or before January 1 of the current year.
+See AM-085 for rules governing contestants exhibiting same or multiple horses. - B. COMBINING OR SPLITTING AGE DIVISIONS.
+Show management may combine or split age divisions of Amateur exhibitors as justified by entries if there is unanimous consent of all involved exhibitors, however, if one age division is not a two (2) point earning class, then show management may combine age divisions without unanimous consent of all exhibitors.
+If the Amateur (19 years of age or older on or before January 1 of current year) division has less than three (3) entries, show management must combine age divisions without unanimous consent of all exhibitors.
 See Rule SC-060.A.